How to Get Your Home Ready For Fall

 Spirited Style

-Deck out your bar cart: A worthy focal point for any and all seasonal displays, your bar cart is the perfect complement to sophisticated Halloween decor such as metallic pumpkins and autumnal floral arrangements.
+Deck Out Your Bar Cart: A worthy focal point for any and all seasonal displays, your bar cart is the perfect complement to sophisticated Halloween decor such as metallic pumpkins and autumnal floral arrangements.

-Experiment with antiques: Dial up the tricks with items like old clocks and masks that add a mysteriously eerie vibe to any room.
+Experiment With Antiques: Dial up the tricks with items like old clocks and masks that add a mysteriously eerie vibe to any room.

-Limit lighting: Not a fan of over-the-top decorations?
+Limit Lighting: Not a fan of over-the-top decorations?
 This year, conjure up an atmosphere that’s as tasteful as it is frightening by trading overhead lamps for tiered candles.